peterbozso/peterbozso.github.io/_posts/2018-06-11-qna-maker-provisioning.markdown

 ### 4. (Optional) Publish the knowledge base via the API

 This step is optional and depends on which state you plan to hand over the freshly created knowledge base to your users.
-In our case - as I mentioned before - QnA Maker was just part of a bigger solution, so we wanted to make sure that every part of it available before giving the whole thing to the users to play around with.
+In our case - as I mentioned before - QnA Maker was just part of a bigger solution, so we wanted to make sure that every part of it is available before giving the whole thing to the users to play around with.

-Luckily, this part is very easy.
+Luckily, doing this is very easy.
 All you need to do is just POST [the publish knowledge base endpoint][qna-api-publish].

 ## Conclusion